veracode/veracode-uploadandscan-action/README.md

 **Optional** STRING - Include modules in modules selection / scanning.
 Case-sensitive, comma-separated list of module name patterns that represent the names of modules to scan as top-level modules.
 The * wildcard matches 0 or more characters.
 The ? wildcard matches exactly one character.

+### `includenewmodules`

+**Optional**scanallnonfataltoplevelmodules are true, set this parameter to true to automatically select all new top-level modules for inclusion in the scan.
+By default, the scan only includes previously selected modules.

 ### `criticality`

 **Optional** STRING - Set the business criticality, autoamtically choosing the corresponding policy to rate findings.
 Options: VeryHigh, High, Medium, Low, VeryLow